osg-htc/tutorial-dagman-intermediate/additional_examples/PreScript/README.md

 # PRE Scripts

+You can have DAGMan execute a `SCRIPT` as part of a DAG node.

-A `PRE` script is an example of a DAG node `SCRIPT` , in this case one that runs before the corresponding node job is submitted.
+A `PRE` runs before its node's job is submitted.
-These scripts are lightweight tasks to be ran as a set-up step for a node.
 The `PRE` script is considered part of the node structure which means a `PRE` script failure will lead to a node failure without attempting to submit the nodes specified job.

 It is important to note that all DAG `SCRIPT`s run on the Access Point (where you log in and submit jobs) and not on the Execution Point (where the node's `JOB` actually runs).
+Thus, the `PRE` script should be a lightweight task as a set-up step for a node.

 Some example uses of `PRE` scripts are:

-1. Verifying a jobs input data exists or is valid for the job
+1. Verifying a job's input data exists or is valid for the job
-2. Manipulate files (Rename, Move, Condense)
+2. Manipulate files (rename, move, condense)

 ## Exercise

-For this example, we want to verify that node `job2` has valid input.
-To do this, node `job2` is given a pre-script (`SCRIPT PRE job2 ./verify.sh`) in the input `.dag` that checks that the contents of `data.csv` are valid.
+For this example, you want to verify that node `job2` has valid input before it is submitted.
+To do this, you give node `job2` a pre-script (`SCRIPT PRE job2 ./verify.sh`) in the input `.dag` that checks that the contents of `data.csv` are valid.

 > Note: `SCRIPT` will use the same `DIR` value as defined in the node's
 > `JOB` definition.

 Explore the contents of `sum.dag` and the related files in the `job1` and `job2` directories.
-Run the `sum.dag` without modification:
+Then run the `sum.dag` without modification:

 ```
 $ condor_submit_dag sum.dag